 Startup Business: The Universal Rules Still Apply

 As you can see, while some of the old rules of financial stability still apply, others are entirely outdated, i.e., the need for a big team.
 Unfortunately, new entrepreneurs are highly prone to financial mistakes because they are so concerned with other priorities.
 They forget that a startup is still a business, even though it might not look like the traditional brick and mortar shop.
 But the truth is, it’s much easier to grow a business when you spend your early stages following the basic guidelines for protecting your financial health.
-So, rather than immediately pursuing your plans for expansion, make sure you know how to maintain a budget and not take on too much debt.
+So, rather than immediately pursuing your expansion plans, make sure you know how to maintain a budget and not take on too much debt.

 What issues or lessons did you experience when starting your business?
 Share any thoughts or resources on our contact page!